 After earning a B.A. in Philosophy, David Cumming began his craft by restoring lesser furniture (often salvaged) and then trading “up” for better pieces, learning about the nature of furniture construction in the process.
 Continue reading →

 Scott Oldanie has found many unique uses for WEST SYSTEM Epoxy around his Lemont, Illinois, home.
 These are just a few.
 He built two whitetail deer antler replica racks, bonded and carved; a wooden bear head attached to the end of a beam; and repaired damaged moose antlers and rotted log ends of his log home.

-People have been building boats using white oak for centuries, sacrificing blood, sweat and tears to engineer wonderful and enduring vessels of all shapes and sizes.
+People have been building boats using white oak for centuries, sacrificing blood, sweat, and tears to engineer wonderful and enduring vessels of all shapes and sizes.

 Oak was often used because of its desirable properties and behavior.
-It is dense, strong, rot resistant, holds fasteners well and can be steam bent.
+It is dense, strong, rot-resistant, holds fasteners well, and can be steam bent.
 In the days before glues and adhesives, oak planking was used because it would swell considerably which resulted in tight and sound hulls, meaning little leaking and dry interiors.
-Of course, time marches inexorably forward and eventually builders began using adhesives to augment or, in some cases, replace mechanical fasteners.
+Of course, time marches inexorably forward, and eventually, builders began using adhesives to augment or, in some cases, replace mechanical fasteners.

 Meade Gougeon was intrigued by the Renovo Bikes company of Portland, Oregon after spotting their wares on display at the Wooden Boat Festival in Port Townsend, Washington last fall.
 Meade has long been a serious cyclist and understands better than most the value of wood as an engineering material.
-He saw in Renovo an opportunity to combine two of his great loves, wood and bicycles.
+He saw in Renovo an opportunity to combine two of his great loves, wood, and bicycles.
 Continue reading →

-When repairing or replacing missing sections in wood molding, it helps to have a way to do it efficiently.
-If you’re repairing historically significant architecture your method should disturb as little of the original wood as possible.
+When repairing or replacing missing sections of damaged wood trim such as in wood moldings, it helps to have a way to do it efficiently.
+If you’re repairing historically significant architecture, your method should disturb as little of the original wood as possible.

-The Tartan Ten, Flags, sustained port side core damage in a race course collision.
+The Tartan Ten, Flags, sustained port-side core damage in a racecourse collision.
 The original repair, a simple patch applied over the damaged skin, was improper and ineffective.
-Within a short time there was distortion and movement in the hull side at the repair area.
+Within a short time, there was distortion and movement in the hull side at the repair area.
 Water penetrated the skin and saturated the core, which soon began to rot.
 A significant crack reappeared and even more water went into the balsa core.
 Eventually, the boat was nearly unusable.
 Continue reading →

 “Maybe the prettiest yacht ever built.”
 That is what some folks say about Bolero.
 Of course, beauty is in the eye of the beholder, still, very few boaters would be able to take a quick glance at this yacht and not continue to stare and measure every detail with their eyes.
 Any sailor would imagine themselves on board sailing for Bermuda or their destination of choice.
 Her proportions are just right and the construction details are elegant and refined.
 Continue reading →

 Hugh Saint is a custom boat builder in Cape Coral, Florida who specializes in fine mahogany runabouts that remind you of those built in the 1930s and ‘40s.
 His team of skilled artisans combined their backgrounds in engineering with a finely honed understanding of nautical beauty.
 Continue reading →

 I have a now-discontinued Harken furler unit for my F-27GS trailerable trimaran.
 This furler is made of an extruded PVC foil with a braided stainless internal liner, with a rod that passes through as the actual forestay.
 I really like this flexible foil because of its ease of use when raising the mast as well as the fact that it can be somewhat coiled and stowed in the boat for travel.
 Continue reading →